kenho811/hs-char-mapper/README.md

 # Mapper between UTF-8 compliant characters

 ### Summary
-- Given a string, convert each of character to another character as specified by the character mappings in `mappings.csv`.
+- Given a string, convert each character to another character as specified in `mappings.csv`.

 ### Installation